brief illustration for post 18-comp

 We stopped at the end of the previous post while discussing the approximate method for the portal frame.
 How to make a structural analysis, and we give an example, as we have a frame that has two hinged supports and is acted upon by a force at the left side.

-The Portal frame is analyzed into two frames.
+The portal frame is analyzed in two frames.

 The frame can be analyzed by dividing the frame into two parts, the first part has antisymmetrical loading and the second part has a symmetrical loading, and due to that loading the elastic curvature.